lebrand2009/coinpal_advanced_php_sdk/README.md

 **HOW TO TEST IT :**
 Grab a copy to your server and visit https://yourdomain.com/coinpalsetup.php

 You can place the files in any directory other than your root.
-Just keep the file **coinpalsetup.php** one level up from the lib directory.
+Just keep the file **coinpalsetup.php** in the same directory where the **lib** directory is.

 -----